rrusk/DancePracticeMusicPlayer/README.md

 **Round** — `round` lists the dances in order. `count` is how many times each is played, consecutively, which is what makes a semi-final's heats (`"count": 2` gives W W T T …).
-`clip_seconds` is the hard cut-off; omit it to play songs at their normal length.
+`clip_seconds` is the cut-off; omit it to play songs at their normal length.
+`fade_seconds` fades the clip out instead of stopping it dead, and is taken **out of** the clip rather than added to it — a 90 second clip with a 5 second fade still runs 90 seconds, so the round keeps the length it was timed for.
 `gap_seconds` inserts the `gap_<n>` cue *between* dances, with no gap after the last one because the break between rounds follows immediately. `announce` defaults to false; set it true to put the spoken dance announcement back in.